- Congressman Moore (R-UT)

 Some national internships are paid, some have a stipend associated, and some are unpaid.
 There are oftentimes scholarships and financial aid available for students to fund their internship experience through a student's department.
 Many of the financial obligations a student has will be based on the internship they are offered and accept.

 Students have the option of living in USU’s subsidized and fully furnished student housing at Crystal Plaza in Crystal City, VA.
 The apartments are next to the Crystal City metro stop and only 20 minutes from Capitol Hill.
-For further information or to check for availability contact firstname.lastname@example.org or visit her in person in the David B. Haight Center (DBHC), second floor.
+For further information or to check for availability contact Lisa Anderson by email to firstname.lastname@example.org or call (435) 797-9618.

 Housing is $3000 per semester.
 Interns must pay for the full semester regardless of if they plan to live there for the duration of the semester or only part of it.
 Interns can pay up front or on a month-to-month basis.
 Flexible payment plans are available upon request.
 The IOGP offers some housing scholarships, with preference given to those with unpaid internships.
-Prospective interns can reach out to email@example.com with questions.
+Prospective interns can reach out to Lisa Anderson by email to email@example.com or call (435) 797-9618 with questions.

 Starting Fall 2018, all housing payments will be processed through USU students' banner accounts.
 To pay for housing or check your balance, visit your banner account.